aelb66/Domestic-Violence-Explanatory-Model/index.md

 Further significant limitations to the study is the strong underreporting bias on DV occurrence data, and the aggregate nature of the datasets make inferences about individual behaviour difficult.
 In light of these limitations, it would be interesting to see future studies focusing on [1] replicating this study with individual-level statistics and [2] investigating further the role of ATSI people in DV occurrence.

-_**NOTE:**_ I'm not perfect and neither is my code :stuck_out_tongue_winking_eye:.
-I'm learning new/more efficient ways to code all the time, so if you find a better way of doing things then go for that!
-I'm just putting this code and project out there for those interested in the data science field and to show you what I love doing :blush:.
+_**NOTE:**_ I'm not perfect and neither is my code!
+I'm learning new/more efficient ways to code all the time, so if you find a better way of doing things then go for that.
+I'm just putting this code and project out there for those interested in the data science field and to show you what I love doing :D

 ## 8. References
 1. Australian Bureau of Statistics.
 Recorded crime: victims, Australia [Internet].
 Canberra: Australian Bureau of Statistics; 2019 [cited 22 Jan 2021].
 5 p.
 ABS Cat.
 No.: 4510.0.
 Available from: https://www.abs.gov.au/statistics/people/crime-and-justice/recorded-crime-victims-australia/2019#articles